 Let’s take a step back for just a moment.
 Take a quick glance at everything in your house.
 Close your eyes and say to yourself:

 We can’t change things in our past, but we can change our present.

-I want you to grab a piece of paper and a pen, marker, pencil, crayon, anything you have within hands reach (yes, even lipstick will be fine).
+I want you to grab a piece of paper and a pen, marker, pencil, crayon, or anything you have within hand reach (yes, even lipstick will be fine).
 I want you to write the following:

 I’m going to stop the clutter before it begins.

 If only our physical mailboxes had a spam filter

 Aside from bills, what’s the other annoying thing that shows up in your mailbox?
 Junk mail.
 Throw the junk mail in the trash before bringing it into the house.
 If you know you’re going to throw it out, why bother bringing it into the house in the first place?